 In the random access tests, the new NAS SSD also did well, especially in writing.

 Since this is a NAS-specific SSD, I tried a couple of units with a few Synology NAS servers, and they made a huge difference, even when used as cache.
 The server’s overall performance improved a great deal.
 When used as the primary storage, the SSDs almost doubled the speed of my aging DS411slim.
 They also turned the NAS server into a completely silent machine.

-By the way, the SSD ran a bit hot in my testing, during a lengthy operation.
+By the way, the SSD ran a bit hot in my testing during a lengthy operation.
 The drive wasn’t hot enough to cook an egg on it, but you might not want to rest your finger on the surface for longer than a few seconds.
-During my full week of testing it, though, the drive never got hot enough to cause serious concerns.
+During my whole week of testing it, though, the drive never got hot enough to cause serious concerns.

 It’s important to note that the IronWolf 110 doesn’t work exclusively with NAS servers.
 You can use it with any computer with a SATA connection, just like any other SSDs.
 So, if you need a lasting SSD for heavy tasks, like 4K video editing, consider this drive as your scratch disk.
 You won’t be disappointed.

 Hard drives made for NAS servers — like the Seagate IronWolf or the WD RED — are generally known as long-lasting but slow-performing storage devices.
 The Seagate IronWolf 110 SSD bucks that trend.
-This little drive is one that delivers top longevity yet manages to be one of the fastest standard SATA SSDs on the market.
+This little drive delivers maximum longevity yet manages to be one of the fastest standard SATA SSDs on the market.